10XGenomics/enclone/expanded.md

 a given cell, we find the n GEX cells that are closest to it in PCA space, and report the percent of those that are also VDJ cells.
 This is `right`.
 The closer this number is to 100, the more the given cell looks like a typical B cell (or T cell, for TCR).
-Conversely, a very low number makes the given cell appears suspect, although it is not <i>proof</i> of such.
+Conversely, a very low number makes the given cell appear suspect, although it is not <i>proof</i> of such.

 The values of `right` vary considerably from dataset to dataset, requiring somewhat different interpretation.
-We show the distribution for <i>this</i> one:
+We show the distribution for this one dataset:

 | right  | % of B cells  |
 | -------| -------------:|